zsenarchitect/EA_Dist_Backup/Installation/How To Install.md

 3. Double click on
     - "EnneadTab-For-Revit.exe"

+4. You can now open Revit.

 ## 2.3 Uninstall Ennead-For-Revit

+1. Revit is not open.

-1. Navigate to
+2. Navigate to
     - "C:\Users\\[USER_NAME]\Documents\EnneadTab Ecosystem\EA_Dist\Installation"

-2. Double click on
+3. Double click on
     - "EnneadTab_For_Revit_UnInstaller.exe"

+4. You can now open Revit.

 ## 3. EnnneaTab-For-Rhino
 1. Navigate to